LitSignal/Hacking-healthcare-APGO-2018/Slides.md

 - In the tech industry, open source usually refers to software
 - Learning materials and methods are the source code of medical education

+Why open source?

 Examples of open source success
-- Wikipedia vs Encarta is a good one
+- Wikipedia vs Encarta
-- Linux
+- Linux vs Windows
-- Bitcoin
+- Bitcoin vs traditional currency

-Isn't medical education open source already?
-- It is and it isn't
-- Scientific research methods and results are published, sort of
-- We're all here at this conference to share with and learn from one another
-- We all have this basic drive to do education better

 Software tooling
-- Specialized for code
+- Content: code, documentation, project management
 - Version control system: Git, VCS, Subversion - collaborately iterate code
 - Collaboration platforms: GitHub, BitBucket, SourceForge - distribute and discuss code
 - Package managers: NPM, apt... - discover and install code
 - Licenses: MIT, GPL - conditions for use and distribution of code
+- Institutional support: Microsoft, IBM, The Linux Foundation, etc - sponsoring development and freeing employees to contribute

+What are some potential targets of open source in medicine?
+- hardware
+- software
+- education
+- evidence-based medicine
+- discussion
+- original research

+Isn't medical education open source already?
+Of course!
+- Original research methods and results are published
+- Synthesized data is shared at non-profit and commercial conferences
+- Professional organizations provide guidance on a wide range of issues But...
+- Not all data is published
+- Conferences are expensive
+- Professional organizations are exclusive
+Then again...
+- Few of the obstacles to open source education apply to individuals

 Education tooling
-- Specialized for content/media
+- Content: media (documents, slides, audio, video, text) and references
 - Version control system: Git?
 - Collaboration platforms: Wikipedia, EverNote, Google Docs
 - Package managers: ?
 - Licenses: CC0, CC-BY, CC-BY-ND...

 The Litsignal Platform
-- open and available platform for discovering, authoring and sharing educational modules
+- open and available platform for authoring, sharing and discovering educational content
 - open: no paywall, no login wall
 - inclusive: no restrictions on membership
 - flexible: supports attachments, text, video, audio, and references
+- collaborative: anyone can contribute with the module author's approval

 Litsignal checklist
 - Collaborative iteration - yes